TouhidApps/SaveIt/README.md

-# SaveIt-Android-Kotlin
+# SaveIt - Android Library to make simpler SharedPreferences use
-A library to save in Shared Preference with crypto support
+A library to save in Shared Preference with crypto support and also normal use
 ===

 ## How to use: